MVS Centre – Your Colonoscopy Specialist in Melbourne

 Almost all cases of colon cancer start with small growths called polyps on the lining of your colon.
 These start as benign (non-cancerous) growths, but if they are not removed, they can become cancerous.

-If a polyp is found during your colonoscopy it will be removed as a preventative measure, in most cases.
+If a polyp is found during your colonoscopy, in most cases it will be removed as a preventative measure.
 Polyps take 10-15 years on average to develop into cancer, hence why a routine colonoscopy is recommended every 5-10 years for people at average risk of bowel cancer.

 What is a colonoscopy?

-At our Moonee Valley bowel cancer screening clinic in Melbourne, our specialist doctor performs a colonoscopy using a thin flexible tube with a camera and light on the end, called a colonoscope, to examine your entire large bowel (colon), including your large intestine and rectum.
+Operating from our colonoscopy clinic in Essendon, our specialist doctor performs a colonoscopy using a thin flexible tube with a camera and light on the end (called a colonoscope) to examine your entire large bowel (colon), including your large intestine and rectum.
 Under sedation, the colonoscope is passed through your back passage and gently moved around so that your doctor can see the full length of your large bowel.

-There’s no pain or discomfort during or after a colonoscopy.
-And because you’re not fully anaesthetised, it’s a day procedure with a short recovery period.
+There’s no pain or discomfort during or after a colonoscopy at our Essendon clinic, and because patients are not fully anaesthetised, it’s a day procedure with a short recovery period.

-It’s very important that your bowel is completely clear of any solid matter for your colonoscopy to be successful.
+Given that a colonoscopy is a visual examination of your large intestine and rectum, it’s very important that your bowel is completely clear of any solid matter for the procedure to be successful.
 You must follow the instructions given to you and maintain clear fluids only as directed the day before the procedure.

-You must let Moonee Valley Specialist Centre know of any medical conditions and medications they are on as they may require special instructions to deal with this.
+You also must let us know of any medical conditions and medications you are on, as our Melbourne colonoscopy specialist may provide special instructions based on your specific circumstances.

-Briefly, the day before your colonoscopy you’ll take a laxative preparation.
+You’ll be instructed to take a laxative as preparation the day before your colonoscopy.
 Therefore, we recommend you spend the day with easy access to toilet facilities.
-You must stop smoking and drinking fluids 4 hours before the scheduled colonoscopy and, obviously, you can’t eat anything.
+You must stop smoking and drinking fluids 4 hours before the scheduled colonoscopy and refrain from eating.

 Please wear warm, loose comfortable clothing to your appointment.
 Bring any medications you need, healthcare documents and payment methods.
-Also, feel free to bring reading material, your iPad or iPod as entertainment during any waiting periods.
+Also, feel free to bring reading material, tablets or other devices for entertainment during any waiting periods.

 Due to the lasting effects of the sedative medication, you must not drive a vehicle, travel unaccompanied, work, drink alcohol or sign legal documents until a day after your colonoscopy.
 Please pre-arrange for a friend or family member to pick you up after the procedure and drive you home.
-We will call them on your behalf to let them know when you’re ready to go home.
+A member of our team will call them on your behalf to let them know when you’re ready to go home.